 Natural Decor

-The first look is so simple- it is using natural elements.
+The first look is so simple- it is using natural elements for winter decor.
 I love pinecones and clippings for the holidays- and you can use those same things for winter decor.

 Twinkle lights